CompuTec/computec-docs/docs/processforce/user-guide/system-initialization/general-settings/bom-mor.md

 ## Default Formula for Bill of Materials

-ProcessForce provides a flexible methodology for defining the relationship between parent Items, Coproducts, Scrap, Phantoms, Scrap Percentages, and Factors.
+ProcessForce offers a versatile approach for defining the relationships between parent items, coproducts, scrap, phantoms, scrap percentages, and factors.

-When creating a Bill of Material, these default formats are automatically added to each item.

-The formula as displayed is added to this tab during the ProcessForce installation process.
+When a Bill of Material is created, these default formats are automatically assigned to each item.
+The formula, as shown, is included in this tab during the installation of ProcessForce.

 ![Formulas](./media/bom-mor/general-settings-bill-of-materials-and-manufacturing-orders-formulas.webp)